ougarcia/reloj/README.md

 "Welcome to Reloj!"

 ## Models and ORM
-Reloj the active record pattern for its object-relational mapping.
+Reloj uses the active record pattern for its object-relational mapping.
 To use this functionality in your app, create a class for your model in `app/models` and have the model inherit from ModelBase
 ```ruby
 class Cat < ModelBase